 - Stay away from drugs or alcohol – Any kind of mood-altering substances are only going to exaggerate your anger.
 Staying away from them in any area where there is potential conflict is a really good idea.

-Once you have been diagnosed with IED, you may want to seek professional help.
+Once you have been diagnosed with IED, or you are living with someone with intermittent explosive disorder, you may want to seek professional help.
 Here are some of the treatments used according to the Harvard Mental Health Letter:

 - Cognitive Behavioral Therapy– Although we mentioned CBT above, we emphasize it down here in a professional setting.
 The therapy is most effective when you work with a professional to apply it.